What is the Fourier Transform of a Spatial Point Process?: Distributional Properties of Bilinear Spectral Estimators

-We shall start from the simplest spectral estimator, namely the Bartlett periodogram as specified by~\eqref{bartlett2}.
+We shall start from the simplest spectral estimator, namely the Bartlett periodogram as specified by~\eqref{bartlett2} and calculate its properties.
+We also define the transfer function corresponding to a taper $h$ to be

 We shall now be quite concrete and understand some common cases of spatial data, and their sampling, and choose as early special cases Cartesian product domains.
 We shall focus on the cuboid sampling domain:

 \begin{Lemma} Assume that $X$ is a homogeneous point process with intensity $\lambda$ and twice differentiable spectrum $f(\k)$ at all values of $\k\neq 0$.
-Assume $X$ is observed in a cuboid domain $B_\square$ with a centroid at 0, which is growing in every dimension.
-Then the expected value of the periodogram $I_0(w)$ satisfies the equation
+Assume $X$ is observed in a cuboid domain $B_\square(\bm{l})$ with a centroid at 0, which is growing in every dimension or $\min_j l_j\rightarrow \infty$.
+Then the expected value of the periodogram $I_0(\freq)$ satisfies the equation

 for